 It often gets overlooked.
-After all, this is The Walleye Capital of the World and the fish are biting excellent both on the lake and in the river.
+After all, this is The Walleye Capital of the World and the fish are biting excellent both on the lake and in the Rainy River.
 There are also hundreds of thousands of acres (no exaggeration) of public hunting land available to grouse hunters with plenty of birds around.
-With all of those possibilities, the great waterfowl hunting gets overlooked by many.
+With all of those possibilities, the great waterfowl hunting, and in this case, duck hunting gets overlooked by many.
 If you are a waterfowl hunter, you may want to consider a trip to LOW.

 Water is everywhere, which means there are so many places to hunt.
 Growing up in central MN, some of the better public hunting spots could be taken or crowded in many cases.
 That problem does not exist in these parts.
 In fact, having a few extra hunters on a huge bay can actually make hunting better as it pushes the birds around a bit more rather than them rafting up in the middle.

 - Four Mile Bay.
 This bay is long and sits between the mouth of the Rainy River and Bostic Creek and the big water of Big Traverse Bay.
 In addition to a good population of local birds, the northern flight will use Lake of the Wood on their migration and often stage here until the very cold weather kicks them farther south.
 With access points at the mouth of the Rainy River (Wheeler’s Point) and various resort access spots on Bostic Creek, access is good.